Code-Institute-Submissions/RodrigoPalazon-ms_4_AprResub/README.md

 **Images**

-* All the images applied in the application were imported from the real Music Shop, that is possible to check it [here](https://www.thomann.de/gb/index.html)
+* All the musical instruments images applied in the application were imported from the real Music Shop, that is possible to check it [here](https://www.thomann.de/gb/index.html)

 <br>